Skryptonyte/skryptNES/README.md

   * Almost all instructions are implemented and appear to work correctly.
   * All addressing modes are implemented, including the newer 65C02 indirect modes.
 Implementation may need to be fixed.
   * Cycle count may not be accurate.
 Also note that speed is set to 400Hz for debug purposes by default.
 * PPU and APU support is non existent, so it is definitely not usable anytime now.
+I am laying the ground work for it though